Ismoh/the-farmer-was-replaced/README.md

 As well fully automated.\
 KISS: Check costs, harvest costs beforehand if needed, plant and harvest.\
-It unlocks any Wood Unlock by itself.
+It unlocks any Wood Unlock by itself.\
+`TODO: Need to add trees.`

 ## Usage